 When the collateral is totaled, this changes the terms of the title loan.
 You may no longer have a qualifying car.
 You need to make sure you notify LoanMart if you were involved in any kind of vehicle accident.
 You also need to remember to continue to make your loan payments, until your claim is settled, either by your insurance company or the other insurance company, if multiple vehicles were involved.
-You must remember that you are still responsible for making your payments, on time, even when your case is being investigate by insurance companies.
+You must remember that you are still responsible for making your payments, on time, even when your case is being investigated by insurance companies.

 How do insurance companies deal with cars with title loans?

 By having the right insurance coverage when your car is totaled, you can rest assured that the situation will be handled with little difficulty.
 You should also be prepared to know how to deal with the insurance company.
 Begin by finding out if your car is totaled and considered a total loss.
 Many insurance companies have different guidelines for determining whether your car is totaled, or a total loss.
 For example, if the repair cost is more that 80% of the car’s estimated value, then the car is considered a total loss.
 The percent of damage is determined by your insurance company and an adjuster and the definition of a total loss should be in the terms of your insurance contract.
 Once you have determined if your car is totaled, then you can figure out how much is owed and to whom.
-There is a similar process when you get into a car accident (https://www.800loanmart.com/title-loan-resources/what-if-i-get-into-an-accident-while-i-have-a-car-title-loan), but regarding a totaled vehicle, there are a few more things to consider.
+There is a similar process when you get into a car accident, but regarding a totaled vehicle, there are a few more things to consider.
 Being prepared with this information will help you get the situation quickly under control.